mahmoud-mahdy/CLI_for_coffe_shop/README.md

-creating system to create and track orders for a coffe shop # generation-projects
+system to create and track orders for a coffee shop # generation-projects